dread-disease German

 2. Costs for rehabilitation and care.

-4. Repayment of loans, e.g., for a property.
+4. Paying off loans, e.g., for a property.

-5. Funding of modifications for accessibility.
+5. Funding modifications for accessibility.

-6. Allowing for a career break to recover.
+6. Allowing a career break for recovery.

 7. Securing the family and dependents.